 4. If you fancy MORE than a picnic…

 For the type of person who likes being economic with their time (maybe you’re one those brush-your-teeth-in-the-shower types) Kew Gardens will give you all the bang for very little buck.
-Tickets cost around £10 (children go free) and inside you’ll find plenty of activities whatever your mindset.
+Inside you’ll find plenty of activities whatever your mindset.
 Perhaps the Treetop Walkway, which takes you on a guided tour of the Arboretum and features living sculptures carved into the trees, describing the science behind their growth.
 Or pack for your evening meal and enjoy one of Kew’s outdoor picnic concerts, where in the past films like Back to the Future and Grease have shown.

 5. If you’re looking for some inner tranquility…

 Postman’s Park, near St Paul’s.

 If you just fancy having a quiet moment to yourself on one of those days (boss is being a pain/heel snapped off/croissant flakes got stuck in your hair again) then head to Postman’s Park.
 Perfect for a spot of reflection, spend your lunch break reading some of the 50 ceramic plaques dedicated to those who died trying to help others.
 Your faith in humanity will quickly be restored.